 Within their majors, students must complete a research experience approved by the L&S faculty.
 A list of courses satisfying the research requirement in each major can be found here.

-Students in all majors in the Department of Mathematical Sciences must complete MATH 231 (or MATH 213), MATH 232, and MATH 233 (or equivalent).
+Students must complete a Calculus Sequence: MATH 231 (or MATH 213), MATH 232, and MATH 233 (or equivalent).
 MATH 221 and MATH 222 are equivalent to MATH 231, MATH 232, and MATH 233.
-Students majoring in actuarial science must have a GPA of at least 2.500 in these courses.
-All majors must take either MATH 234 or MATH 240, as well as a course in computer programming in a modern, high-level language (e.g., COMPSCI 151, COMPSCI 250, or COMPSCI 251).
-Actuarial science majors must complete additional preparatory curricula, as indicated below.
+Students majoring in actuarial science must have an average GPA of at least 2.500 in these courses.
+Additional preparatory curricula are required, as listed below.

-Students in all majors and major options in the Department of Mathematical Sciences must complete a Capstone Experience.
-The aim of the department's capstone experience is to encourage independent learning.
+Students must complete a Capstone Experience.
+The aim of the capstone experience is to encourage independent learning.
 Students complete a research paper in the context of this course, which satisfies the L&S research requirement.
-For Actuarial Science majors, the capstone is MATH 599.
-Students must obtain consent of a professor to enroll in ATM SCI 599 or MATH 599.
+For Actuarial Science majors, the capstone is ACTSCI 599.
+Students must obtain consent of the instructor to enroll in ACTSCI 599.

 |Additional Preparatory Curriculum|